Interval Rearrangement Ensembles: Multi-segment IETs

-Let us denote the discrete data before the induction step as $(\pi_\be,\pi_\en,\kect_\be,\kect_\en)$, and that data afterwards as $(\pi'_\be,\pi'_\en,\kect'_\be,\kect'_\en)$.
-Then formally the actions of four elementary induction steps are defined as follows (described first by words in the view of `two rows notation', and then formally).
+Let us denote the discrete data of an IET before applying an induction step as $(\pi_\be, \pi_\en, \kect_\be, \kect_\en),$ and after its application as $(\pi'_\be, \pi'_\en, \kect'_\be, \kect'_\en).$ We define the action of the elementary induction steps as follows (in each of the four cases we describe this action by words first, having in mind the two-row notation for the scheme, and then formally).